wclr/lp-loader/README.md

 bundle-C.ru.lp.js   - will contain `en` dictionaries for C
 ```

-Particular language bundle **will be loaded dynamically on demand** when it will be accessed from it's parent bundle code.
+Particular language bundle **will be loaded dynamically on demand** when it will be accessed from it's parent bundle code (see below).
 If language is not used, language data bundles are not loaded.

-As stated above, `LP-Loader` can be used to bundle this way not only language specific dictionaries, but **any *labeled* sets of *data* or *code*** that should be loaded dynamically on demand.
+As stated above, `LP-Loader` can be used to bundle this way not only language specific dictionaries, but **any *labeled* sets of *data* or *code*** that need to be loaded on demand.

 ## Installation